Degree Project in Physiology and Cell Biology

 Facilities

-Depending on which project you work in, you will be stationed at the Zoology building (Medicinaregatan 18A) or the Botanical building (Carl Skottsbergs gata 22B).
+You will be stationed in the Natrium building, on Medicinareberget in Gothenburg (Medicinaregatan 7B).
 Some projects may also include time at the marine research station at Kristineberg outside Fiskebäckskil.